Innovative Natural Fertilizer and Pesticide Solutions for Multiple Crops

 This MustGrow Biologics profile is part of a paid investor education campaign.*

 MustGrow Biologics Corp.
-(CSE:MGRO) is an agricultural biotech company focused on developing and commercializing its unique natural biofumigant that acts as a fertilizer, nematocide and fungicide.
-Targeting the fruit and vegetable and the cannabis industries, MustGrow has designed an organic solution that uses the mustard seed’s natural defence mechanisms to protect plants from pests and diseases.
+(CSE:MGRO) is an agricultural biotech company focused on developing and commercializing its unique natural biopesticide that acts as a pesticide, fumigant, fertilizer, nematocide and fungicide.
+Targeting the fruit, vegetable and cannabis industries, MustGrow has designed an organic solution that uses the mustard seed’s natural defense mechanisms to protect plants from pests and diseases.

 Brassica plants, a genus within the mustard family, have been found to have organic compounds that can positively benefit agricultural production.
 As Canada produces 28 percent of the global mustard crop, MustGrow has access to a vast source of its base material.

-Making use of the plant’s applications, the MustGrow product has been tested on fruit and vegetables in 110 different trials and has been proven to protect the plant from a number of soil-borne fungal diseases and pests including nematodes, fusarium, verticillium, and pythium.
-MustGrow is also potentially effective in preventing a number of other soil-borne pests and diseases, including spider mites and gnats.
+Making use of the plant’s applications, the MustGrow product has been tested on fruit and vegetables in 110 different trials and has been proven to protect the plant from a number of soil-borne fungal diseases and pests including nematodes, Fusarium, Verticillium, and Pythium.
+MustGrow is also potentially effective in preventing a number of other soil-borne pests and diseases, including spider mites and gnats, but further tests are needed.

-Moving beyond the fruit and vegetable sphere, the company is looking to ascertain its product’s potential as a pre-plant soil sterilizer for cannabis crops that can remove any pre-existing insects or funghi.
-As the cannabis market in North America continues its exponential growth spurred by legalization of medicinal cannabis and (in some states) the recreational market, the industry is becoming an exciting market opportunity for MustGrow’s natural and organic product.
+Moving beyond the fruit and vegetable sphere, the company is looking to ascertain its product’s potential as a pre-plant soil sterilizer for cannabis crops that can remove any pre-existing insects or fungi.
+As the cannabis market in North America continues its exponential growth spurred by the legalization of medicinal cannabis and (in some states) the recreational market, the industry is becoming an exciting market opportunity for MustGrow’s natural and organic product.
+The company is also looking into the product’s potential in the tobacco industry.

-Having first created a granular product, MustGrow is now developing a liquid version that can be easily delivered to plants via existing drip systems.
-Once completed, this new form of the product will have to be tested again to confirm its efficacy.
-The company plans to start this testing in 2018.
+Having first created a granular product, MustGrow has now developed a liquid version that can be easily delivered to plants via existing drip systems.
+This new liquid form of the product will have to be tested again to confirm its efficacy and minimum usage rates.
+To this aim, the company has recently launched an R&D program with the National Research Council of Canada (NRC) to test on several fungi and diseases that affect fruit, vegetables and cannabis, with the aim of applying for Health Canada and US EPA approval for use on cannabis, fruits and vegetables once the program is complete.

 MustGrow Biologics’ Company Highlights

-- Proprietary natural, organic biofumigation solution for addressing pests and diseases in cannabis, and fruit and vegetable crops
+- Proprietary natural, organic biopesticide solution for addressing pests and diseases in tobacco, cannabis, fruit and vegetable crops.

-- 110 trials conducted in fruit and vegetables, determining protection from a number of soil borne pets and fungal diseases including nematodes, pythium and fusarium.
+- 110 independent 3rd party trials conducted in fruit and vegetables, determining protection from a number of soil-borne pests and fungal diseases including nematodes, pythium and fusarium.

-- ETA approval across all key US states as a fertilizer and pesticide (currently limited to fertilizer in California)
+- EPA approval across all key US states as a biofertilizer and biopesticide (currently limited to fertilizer in California).

-- Health Canada designation as a fruit and vegetable fertilizer and pesticide
+- Health Canada designation as a fruit and vegetable biofertilizer and biopesticide.

-- Developing liquid format of tested product in response to market demand
+- Developed a liquid format of tested product in response to market demand.

 A key success factor for crop production is tied with protecting plants from pests and diseases that have the capacity to bring down the whole crop.
 With this in mind, MustGrow has designed and developed a granular pre-plant soil biofumigant based on non-synthetic AITC (allyl isothiocyanate) from mustard seed.

-Having first developed it as a granular product, the company is now responding to market demands and designing a liquid concentrate delivery platform, which will allow producers to deliver the solution at a much more concentrated level through drip irrigation and via shanking.
-Having already conducted extensive testing of its granular product, the company plans on using 2018 to finalize its liquid formulation.
-In parallel, the company will also test the applicability of MustGrow’s products as a natural pre-plant soil treatment for the cannabis industry.
+Having first developed it as a granular product, the company is now responding to market demands and designed a liquid concentrate delivery platform, which allows producers to deliver the solution at a much more concentrated level through drip irrigation.
+Having already conducted extensive testing of its granular product, the company is now turning its attention to testing its liquid formulation.
+In parallel, the company also intends to test the applicability of MustGrow’s products as a natural pre-plant soil treatment for the cannabis industry.

 Fruit and vegetable market

 One example of a particularly harmful pest is the nematode, which has affected crops on a global scale.
-Producing an average yield loss of between 10 percent and 20 percent for the cultivations it affects, soil-borne nematodes result in approximately $80 billion in losses worldwide.
+Producing an average yield loss of between 10 percent and 20 percent for the cultivations they affect, soil-borne nematodes result in approximately $100 billion in losses worldwide.
 Despite the costly effects of this pest, there is a growing trend for regulators to take aggressive stances against nematicides, leaving a gap in the market for natural solutions like MustGrow.

 Addressing the cannabis industry

-Excessive pesticide use is particularly problematic in concentrate extraction—which is done for the production of edibles, topical products and inhalants—as pesticide residues can accumulate up to ten times more than the flower itself.
+Excessive pesticide use is particularly dangerous in concentrate extraction—which is done for the production of edibles, topical products and inhalants—as pesticide residues can accumulate up to 10 times more than the flower itself.
 Issues around pesticide tainting have led patients who unknowingly consumed banned pesticides to propose class-action suits against licensed cannabis producers.

-Working towards mitigating the problems linked to the cannabis space while adhering to the direction in which Health Canada is heading for pesticide control, MustGrow is working toward developing a reliable, safe and biodegradable solution that adheres to current regulations.
+Following the guidelines established by Health Canada, MustGrow is working toward developing a reliable, safe and biodegradable solution for cannabis crops.
 MustGrow is positioning its product as an effective pre-plant soil reducing the chance for any added soil to bring in pests or diseases.

 Brad Munro, BComm—Chairman